Just-C0d3/Project_IaC/Templates-from-api.md

 # Manage templates from API.
-To deploy a template from api you must take in consideratio that said template must be specified in the body section of postman fe:
+To deploy a template from api you must take in consideration that said template must be specified in the body section of postman fe:
 ```
 {
  "properties": {